-The pricing environment for Forex traders is more competitive at Plus500, where the EUR/USD carries a spread of 0.6 pips against AVA Trader, where the currency pair is listed at 0.9 pips.
+The core pricing environment for traders is more competitive at Plus500, where assets have no minimum markup as Plus500 implements dynamic spreads dependent on market conditions.
+AVA Trade lists minimum spreads from 0.9 pips.
 Equity CFDs are advertised as commission-free by both brokers.
 Certain commodities incur a fee at AvaTrade, while assets are generally priced higher at Plus500.
 Both brokers are market makers.

-Plus500 grants traders lower Forex spreads, but the overall pricing environment is uncompetitive.
+Plus500 grants traders lower spreads, but the overall pricing environment is uncompetitive.

 Security and Trust

 Plus500 is primarily regulated by the UK Financial Conduct Authority (FCA), while five alternative regulators provide additional oversight.
 The Financial Services Compensation Scheme (FSCS) protects deposits up to £85,000 in case of default, and funds remain segregated.
 In 2012, the FCA fined this broker for not reporting transactions accurately.
-Plus500 has also been dishonest about its operations and misled investors.
 In the 2017 annual report to shareholders, no profits or losses from client trading activity for 2015 through 2017 were reported.
 In February of 2019, a revision revealed a $103 million loss for 2017 alone.
 When it comes to regulation, both brokers have a solid regulatory framework, but AvaTrade has a cleaner long-term record.

 AVA Trade has a clean regulatory record aside from two fines in 2019 against its Israeli subsidiary ATrade.